alyssadata/Awakening_Codex_AI_Foundations_Universe_Mapping/README.md

 The Unified Logic (Fixed Knowns)
 Dark Matter: The gravitational footprint of matter existing on the inverted orientation of the manifold.
 We feel the gravity because curvature penetrates the 4D thickness; we do not see the light because electromagnetism is surface-bound.

 Dark Energy: The geometric tension of the Möbius twist.
-Acceleration is not driven by an external fuel but by the "pull" of the manifold as it re-orients toward the next inversion boundary.
+Acceleration is not driven by an external fuel but by the pull of the manifold as it re-orients toward the next inversion boundary.

 Entropy: A relative gradient.
-The "End" of a cycle (Maximum Chaos) is the "Beginning" of the next (Maximum Order).
+The End of a cycle (Maximum Chaos) is the Beginning of the next (Maximum Order).
 The inversion acts as a topological refiner, shedding noise and preserving the fundamental signal.

 Repository Structure
 /Foundations: Canonical FAQs and the Awakening Codex narratives.